Why Join CAP

 Becoming an Adult Member of CAP

-Note that these links will open up a new tab in our National Headquarters site.
+Note that these links will open up a new tab on our National Headquarters site.
 Please return to our site when finished browsing.

 CAP maintains over 550 powered aircraft (C172, C182, C205, can GA-8) and approximately 50 gliders that are used to perform missions in support of local communities and the nation.
-Pilots of all level of experience can get checked out to fly CAP aircraft to perform multiple missions to include: Emergency Services missions, cadet orientation flights, etc. To see the steps required to become a CAP Pilot, you can click on the following link to be taken to “Pilot” pages on the web site: CAP Pilot.
+Pilots of all levels of experience can get checked out to fly CAP aircraft to perform multiple missions including: Emergency Services missions, cadet orientation flights, etc. To see the steps required to become a CAP Pilot, you can click on the following link to be taken to the “Pilot” pages on the website: CAP Pilot.

 America's greatest resource is its youth.
 CAP is committed to assisting youth to be the best they can possibly be: in the classroom, through physical fitness, and through community service and leadership.
 Our cadets need motivated role models and leaders to guide them.
 Learn more about working with cadets.

-CAP provides interested members with the opportunity to serve the organization is a very special way: providing ministry, care, and service in a variety of venues.
+CAP provides interested members with the opportunity to serve the organization in a very special way: providing ministry, care, and service in a variety of venues.
 Learn more about the CAP Chaplain Corps.

 In emergency services and operations CAP not only need aircrew members, but also ground team members to aid in the rescue of survivors or to assess damage after a disaster.
 CAP needs communications personnel to relay critical messages when there is limited or no telephone support.
 Administrative staff, financial managers, logistics and supply personnel are needed to document missions and get personnel critical supplies and equipment in the field that they need to conduct missions.

 CAP needs adults for its aerospace education program.
 In addition to educating our own members, CAP’s adult leaders provide training and resources to teachers who reach out to students of all ages across the country.
-Aviation and aerospace impacts the lives of Americans every day, and CAP works to ensure that citizens know how valuable aviation and aerospace is in our world.
+Aviation and aerospace impact the lives of Americans every day, and CAP works to ensure that citizens know how valuable aviation and aerospace are in our world.